 Call center CRM software falls into six distinct categories:

-- Full-Suite CRM: End-to-end customer relationship management spanning sales, service, and marketing in a single platform with shared data across all three functions.
+- Full-Suite CRM: End-to-end customer relationship management spanning sales, service, and marketing with shared data across all three functions.

 - Industry-Specific CRM: CRM solutions tailored to vertical-specific workflows and compliance requirements for industries like healthcare, financial services, and insurance contact centers.